Ali Sabieh: Education

 Various primary schools and nurseries are located in Ali Sabieh.
 There are several state-run and privately owned secondary and high schools in the town.
-The medium of instruction in both public and private schools is typically French, Arabic, and emphasis on English as a second language.
+The medium of instruction in both public and private schools is typically French and Arabic, with emphasis on English as a second language.

-Health

-Ali Sabieh is the medical hub of the region of Ali Sabieh.
-Hospital Dr. Absieh is a key healthcare institution situated in Ali Sabieh.
-Its fundamental role in delivering essential medical services to the community makes it an indispensable asset for both residents and travelers alike.
-Public hospitals in Djibouti were first built in the late 1910s and continued to grow with public health initiatives.

-Landmarks

-The town has many old quarters, with houses that are typically built with brown and black rocks, and mosques that are usually white-washed.
-Some have lost ground to more modern developments.
-For its famous landmark Ali Sabieh Mountain of national emblem of Djibouti symbol and for the Arrei Mountains highest point in Ali Sabieh region.
-The town hosts events to attract visitors to the town and its surroundings, including sporting events, shows, and singers.

-Transport
+Infrastructure

+Transportation

-Ali Sabieh originally had a railway connection with Djibouti City and Addis Ababa, Ethiopia with a picturesque French-style railway station located in the city centre, but this route has been abandoned.
+Ali Sabieh originally had a railway connection with Djibouti City and Addis Ababa, Ethiopia, with a French-style railway station located in the city centre, but this route has been abandoned.
 The new Addis Ababa-Djibouti Railway started operation in September 2016, running parallel to the route of the original railway line.
 The most frequently used public vehicles in the town are auto rickshaws (tuk-tuk).
 They travel on a number of routes, serving nearly all of the town districts.
 Intercity bus services are also available, which connect Ali Sabieh to other major cities and towns across Djibouti, including Djibouti City, Dikhil, and Arta.

 Paved roads are available in Ali Sabieh, The vast majority of the roads were paved by the French during colonial rule.
 The local government has repaired some of the roads, but many others are still awaiting repair.